nick-zanobini/nick-zanobini.github.io/_portfolio/2017-08-10-nasa-autonomous-sample-return-challenge.md

 ---

 For the Udacity Robotics Nanodegree our first project was to develop the perception and control algorithms for a rover in a simulated world similar to the NASA Sample Return Challenge.
-We were provided an unknown environment in Unity simulation and asked to generate a map of navigable terrain and identify samples of interest (gold rocks) from 30 FPS video stream.
+We were provided an unknown environment in Unity simulation and asked to generate a map of the navigable terrain and identify samples of interest (gold rocks) from 30 FPS video stream.

 Here were the requirements: